tufailsher/filedgr-data-wallet-mobile/README.md

 1. Click on arrow icon next to *main.dart* found on the top bar.
 Click on *Edit Configurations*.
 2. Add a new *Flutter* configuration.
 3. Copy everything from the *main.dart* configuration to the new one.
+Replace the *Dart entrypoint* file to either *main-dev.dart* (for the dev flavor) or *main-qa.dart* (for the qa flavor).
+The production configuration will use the original *main.dart* file.
 4. Give the new configuration an appropriate name (e.g.: main-dev, main-qa, main-prod, etc).
 5. Set the *Build flavor* field to the flavor name you want to run.
 6. Press *Apply* and then run the project.